arve0/matrixscreener/README.md

 # path should contain AditionalData and slide--S*
 scan = Experiment('path/to/experiment')

-print(matrixscreener.imagej._bin) # default is for fiji on mac os x matrixscreener.imagej._bin = '/path/to/imagej'
+print(matrixscreener.imagej._bin) # Fiji installed via package fijibin matrixscreener.imagej._bin = '/path/to/imagej'

 # if path is omitted, experiment path is used for output files